 • Students should start reading through JRT and familiarizing themselves with the different Japanese historical periods.
-Students should also spend this week bragging about taking the course and sipping on the salty tears of frustration and envy emanating from their friends who are not taking RS 2TT3.
-There will be a quiz next week.
+Students should also spend this week bragging about taking the course and sipping on the salty tears of frustration and envy emanating from their friends who are not taking SCAR 2TT3.
+Fools.

 NO TUTORIALS THIS WEEK Tutorials start in week 2.
-Quizzes also start in week two.